Sandstone Ranch, Alberta (Photo by Karol Dabbs)

 The Milk River Ridge natural area is located in the Foothills Fescue Natural Sub-region of the Grassland Natural Region of Alberta, where only 16 per cent of the native prairie remains.
 It is rich with natural and cultural heritage and was established to protect a large contiguous tract of intact fescue grasslands.
 Many natural features, including sandstone outcroppings, hoodoos and fossils, are also found in this region.
-Archaeological artifacts provide a glimpse into past First Nations communities and the early prairie homesteaders.
+Archaeological artifacts provide a glimpse into past Indigenous communities and the early Prairie homesteaders.

 The Sandstone Ranch is situated within the Milk River Ridge natural area.
 The property and encompasses 1,677 hectares (4,143 acres) of native grasslands, which provide grazing for livestock and support a wide diversity of wildlife.
-Since 1960, 111 wildlife observations have been recorded at the ranch.
-Some have included species at risk like the ferruginous hawk, peregrine falcon, prairie falcon and pronghorn.
-The North Milk River flows through the ranch.
-The river provides important habitat within its borders and is home to the nationally threatened eastslope sculpin.
+Species at risk, like ferruginous hawk, peregrine falcon, prairie falcon and pronghorn, have been observed on the ranch.
+The North Milk River flows through the property and provides important habitat to the nationally threatened eastslope sculpin.

-The deeded portion of this property is jointly owned and managed by the Nature Conservancy of Canada (NCC), the Alberta Conservation Association and the Alberta Fish and Game Association.
-NCC is the lead manager for the deeded portion.
-Together, NCC and its partners (Alberta Environment and Parks - Public Lands and the Sandstone Ranch Grazing Co-operative) to manage the Crown lease lands with the deeded portion.
+The privately-owned portion of this property is jointly owned and managed by the Nature Conservancy of Canada (NCC), the Alberta Conservation Association and the Alberta Fish and Game Association with NCC acting as the lead manager.
+Together, NCC and its partners (Alberta Environment and Parks - Public Lands and the Sandstone Ranch Grazing Co-operative) also manage the Crown lease lands.

 The Sandstone Ranch has also participated in the MULTISAR Program: a collaboration between the Government of Alberta, non-government organizations and landowners.
 The collaboration aims to manage habitat for multiple species at risk.
 As part of this program, a habitat conservation strategy was developed in 2008 to help guide the management of this working ranch for both wildlife and cattle.